moaiandin/stoplight.io/netlify/blog-posts/don’t-waste-your-time-building-fake-apis-in-code.md

 There will always be edge cases where writing your own code for a fake API will be an effective practice.
 For one, it is a great way for junior developers to learn fundamental skills in a low-risk platform.
 But when a light and fast CI/CD loop is required, or your team has decided on an [API-first approach](https://stoplight.io/api-design-guide/basics/) for development, generating a mock API server will likely be your preference.

-As it is always helpful to see a ground-up example of how these ideas all fit together, let’s build a quick mock API using [Prism API server](https://github.com/stoplightio/prism).
+Once you have an OpenAPI document, you can generate a quick mock API using [Prism API server](https://github.com/stoplightio/prism).
 Prism is an open source command line utility.
-To use it to make your mock API, first you will create an OpenAPI document.
-Using this industry standard, you can declare parameters on endpoints, methods, and what data to support.
+Using the OpenAPI industry standard, you can declare parameters on endpoints, methods, and what data to support.

 ![](/images/dynamic-mocking.png)

 With that information, you can connect to Spotlight’s [hosted servers](https://stoplight.io/mocking/) and your mock API is ready for you to use over and over.
 You can now easily change the endpoints, methods, and data without having to write fake code and Prism will give you all the mock data you need to test and validate your API architecture.

-You can even share the mock server with your front end team, so they can use it to progress on their side of the build.
+You can [set up a mock API server](https://docs.stoplight.io/mocking/setup-mock-server) to run locally, or have it automatically hosted.
+Hosting makes it easy to share the mock server with your front-end team, so they can use it to progress on their side of the build.

 Your team will move faster and you can focus on writing the code that will make it to production.